drzel/quake-map-texture-collator/README.md

 ## Usage
 * Copy any .tga or .png files to itextures/.
-* Copy and .bsp files to maps/map.bsp.
+* Copy any .bsp files to maps/map.bsp.

 `$ ./qmtc.sh QFBSP-FILE-PATH`